 - It’s A Wonderful Life (1946, Frank Capra); Jimmy Stewart, Donna Reed, Lionel Barrymore.
 This is my all-time favorite movie, but it’s not for every child – two of our daughters didn’t enjoy it until at least their mid-teen years.
 We certainly did not make them watch it.
 The idea of not-being is creepy, but this is the kind of hope-affirming movie that grows on one.
 The movie ends with Auld Lang Syne.
 This final scene, along with the movie’s message of hope and friendship (“No man is a failure who has friends”), makes it perfect for watching on New Year’s Eve.
-For background cf. Jimmy Hawkins, Wonderful Memories of It’s a Wonderful Life .

 - White Christmas (1954); Bing Crosby, Danny Kaye, Rosemary Clooney.
 No wonder my daughters grew up with a love of dancing!
 “Oh, the theater, the theater….”
 And: “Snow, snow, snow….”
 Year after year, “White Christmas” remains the most popular song ever recorded.
 Excellent movie to watch when you’re snowed in.

 - Charlie Brown Christmas (1965).
-Not only is this a classic, with a heartwarming story and excellent soundtrack, but it’s a great way to read aloud Matthew’s account of the nativity.
+Not only is this a classic, with a heartwarming story and excellent soundtrack, but it’s a great way to read aloud Luke’s account of the nativity.
 (See also the Digital pop-up for iPad.)

 - The Nativity Story (2006).
 We appreciate the realistic setting of this movie, despite the forced comedic interludes with the magi.
 It’s a great conversation starter for discussing what Mary and Joseph’s life together was like, especially their journey to Bethlehem.